Aritra96/rvdess_audio_classification/README.md

 ### Summary

-Audio classification for different emotions in speech using Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS).
+Audio classification for different emotions in speech (AKA Speech Emotion Recognition or SER) using Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS).

 ### About Data